9 Ways To Start Eating Healthier Without Effort

 For instance:

-This approach can be applied to other areas of life, as well.
-If you want to break a habit, increase the number of intermediate steps between you and the unwanted behavior.
+Other facets of life can benefit from this strategy as well.
+In order to stop a habit, increase the number of intermediate steps between you and the unwanted behavior.

-Conversely, if you want to develop a healthy habit, reduce the number of steps between it and you.
+Conversely, if you want to develop a healthy habit, minimize the distance between it and you.
 For example, if you want to run in the morning, prepare your shoes and clothes in the evening.
 That way, there is one step less between you and your workout.

 Adapted and translated by The Cop Cart Staff